vechain/thor/docs/hosting-a-node.md

 Telemetry plays a critical role in monitoring and managing blockchain nodes efficiently.
 Below is an overview of how metrics is integrated and utilized within our node systems.

-Metrics is not enabled in nodes by default.
-It's possible to enable it by setting  `--enable-metrics`.
+Metrics are not enabled in nodes by default.
+It's possible to enable them by setting  `--enable-metrics`.
 Once enabled, a [prometheus](https://prometheus.io/docs/introduction/overview/) server is available at `localhost:2112/metrics` with the metrics.

 ```shell